horeah/PyCmd/README.txt

 4. Future plans
 ---------------
-    - add some sort of a configuration mechanism (config file)
     - custom TAB-completion for the arguments of common commands
     - clean-up the mechanism that dispatches commands to cmd.exe (currently kind of hacky)